 The initial term of office for the MANRS Advisory Group Representatives is for a maximum of one year.

 The MANRS Advisory Committee will have the following role:

-- Making recommendations with respect to the MANRS conformance criteria for each of the recognised MANRS Actions in the Network Operator, IXP and CDN/Cloud Provider programmes.
-These recommendations include the criteria for joining MANRS, and the criteria for continued conformance that form the auditing process.
+- Making recommendations with respect to the MANRS conformance criteria for each of the recognized MANRS Actions in the Network Operator, IXP, and CDN/Cloud Provider programs.
+These recommendations include the criteria for joining MANRS and the criteria for continued conformance that form the auditing process.

 - Developing a process for dealing with MANRS participants that fail to meet the established criteria for participating in MANRS.

-- Developing a process for future selection of MANRS Advisory Group representatives.
+- Developing a process for the future selection of MANRS Advisory Group representatives.

 - Making decisions on MANRS applications where conformance with the established criteria for joining MANRS is marginal or unclear, or when unanticipated circumstances occur that are not documented by the auditing process.